Encaustic tiles are traditionally created using different colours of ceramic clay, with the pattern inlaid into the body of the tile.

 These highly vitrified ceramic tiles are very robust and have a very low porosity when compared with modern cement encaustics.

-These new 150mm encaustic tiles are made to order in any of the 32 colours in the range.
-Lead times are normally 8 - 12 weeks.
+Our 150mm encaustic tiles are made to order in any of the 32 colours in the range.
+Lead times are normally 8 - 16 weeks.
 Custom patterns can also be produced, please contact our design team to discuss your requirements.